Representative for Children and Youth (RCY) Report – Caught in the Middle

 There are six recommendations to enhance interprovincial child welfare practice and create a trauma-informed, child-centered approach to decisions about living arrangements for children in care.
 The report highlighted the need to speak with children in care about their ethnicity and culture to record this information in the ministry’s information system.

-MCFD has accepted the recommendations and is committed to working collaboratively with provincial counterparts across Canada to ensure the best outcomes for children and youth in care.
+MCFD has accepted the intent of the recommendations and is committed to working collaboratively with provincial counterparts across Canada to ensure the best outcomes for children and youth in care.
 MCFD has provided the RCY with annual updates on the key actions taken to implement the recommendations for three years beginning in 2020.

 The ministry welcomes and appreciates this report as it offers valuable insights on strengthening supports and services for children and youth in care.